Lewiscowles1986/flask-microservices-users/README.md

 docker-compose up -d --build

 # Rebuild DB command and test command
-docker-compose run users-service python manage.py recreate_db
-docker-compose run users-service python manage.py test
+docker-compose exec -it users-service python manage.py recreate_db docker-compose run --rm users-service python manage.py test

 ```

 ### Note

-This is pretty much copy->pasta, follow the tutorial at http://testdriven.io if you want to learn this stuff.
+This started out as pretty much copy->paste.
+Follow the tutorial at http://testdriven.io if you want to learn this stuff.
 The repo will probably be deleted at some point.

+### Opinion (2 years later)
+It's pretty vanilla and I'm not sure I agree with everything the tutorial says to do.

+* Having healthchecks and using modern docker-compose and baking source-code into the image is a not awful deployment strategy, but it needs work.

+If you were to push the docker-image built to dockerhub, you should capture the SHA of your commit (could correspond to a release or tag) so that you're not reliant on `latest` and can experiment with different versions of micro-services.
+The easiest command to get started with that is `git rev-parse --verify HEAD`

+* SQLAlchemy is a hot mess and should not be used

+I currently work at a place that uses SQLAlchemy.
+It's slow, it makes surprises about behaviour easy and it encourages poor reasoning about systems that I've not seen with parametrized SQL.